-Should you become a Whole Person Health & Wellness coach?
+Should you become a Whole Person Wellness coach?

 In contrast to a life coach who focuses up-front on goals related to all aspects of a client’s life, a health and wellness coach centers on the lifestyle changes that are directly related to a client’s health and well-being, taking the whole person into consideration.

-As a health and wellness coach, you champion your clients to make conscious lifestyle choices and actions that align with their desired well-being goals.
+As a holistic wellness coach, you champion your clients to make conscious lifestyle choices and actions that align with their desired well-being goals.
 This often means you assist them to:

 - Create and maintain an exercise program